Easy Roast Chicken

 Season cavity with salt and pepper.
 Stuff with 1 lemon half, garlic and herbs.
 Squeeze the other lemon half over the chicken and season with salt and pepper.

-Place chicken in a 12 x 8 x 1 1/2-inch roasting pan breast-side up.
+Place chicken in a roasting pan breast-side up.

-Put in oven and roast 60 to 90 minutes (average 12 to 15 minutes per pound) or until juices run clear and internal temperature reads 165° F. After the first 10 minutes, move the chicken with a wooden spatula to keep it from sticking to the pan.
+Put in oven and roast for 12 to 15 minutes per pound, until its internal temperature reads 165° F. After the first 10 minutes, move the chicken with a wooden spatula to keep it from sticking to the pan.

 When cooked, remove chicken to a platter.
 As you lift the chicken, tilt it over the roasting pan so that all the juices run out and into the pan.
 Remove and discard the lemon, garlic and herbs from the cavity.

 Spoon out excess fat from the roasting pan, leaving the juices, and put pan on top of the stove.
 Add stock or water and bring contents of pan to a boil, while scraping the bottom of the pan vigorously with a wooden spoon.
 Let it reduce by half.
 Season with salt and pepper to taste.
-Serve the sauce with chicken in a sauceboat.
+Serve sauce alongside the chicken.

-For a thicker gravy, whisk in 2 tablespoons of flour mixed with 2 teaspoons of the chicken fat to the boiling liquid.
-Strain and transfer to a sauceboat.
+For a thicker gravy, whisk in 2 tablespoons of flour mixed with 2 teaspoons of the chicken fat to boiling liquid on the stovetop.

 Recipe by, PCC Chef